 The project area consists of the City-owned Site 5B, Block 142/Lot 110, in the Borough of Manhattan, located in Tribeca between Warren Street, Park Place, West Street, and Greenwich Street.

-The project is complete.
+The project is complete as of 6/30/2010.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Housing Units 0 77/77